lygaret/groupware/JOURNAL.md

       really what that usage was about, more about checking tht the lock isn't shared;

 * router
-  * seems long; is there a better way to break it up?
+  * [x] seems long; is there a better way to break it up?
-  * in fact, pattern matching on the Pathname (dirname, basename) tuple might make things much clearer
+  * [x] in fact, pattern matching on the Pathname (dirname, basename) tuple might make things much clearer
+    * doesn't quite work, because of defaulting for root, but the nesting has been cleaned up

 * paths repo
-  * length; is there value in breaking out resources/properties as their own repos?
+  * [x] length; is there value in breaking out resources/properties as their own repos?
-  * use more objects, `Data.define`, and fewer magic symbol hashes
+  * [x] use more objects, `Data.define`, and fewer magic symbol hashes
-    * personally, I think switching to sequel Model objects is too heavyweight (I don't want `Paths.find()` style methods), but there's got to be a way to define a hash wrapper that's consistently returned by the repos
+    * ~~personally, I think switching to sequel Model objects is too heavyweight (I don't want `Paths.find()` style methods), but there's got to be a way to define a hash wrapper that's consistently returned by the repos~~
-    * switched to using a singleton class extension for result hashes, and it works really well
+    * went with the following: the return value of the repo is still the result hash, but with a `PathMethods` module included into it's singleton class; TBD if this is better than just a wrapper object.

 * collection controller
-  * actually parse the XML, rather than doing all the path searches inline - it's pretty confusing as it stands
+  * [x] actually parse the XML, rather than doing all the path searches inline - it's pretty confusing as it stands
     * something to note; we're going to have to figure out how to handle arbitrary `REPORT` bodies, so this might be big
+    * not quite separate xml command objects, but broken up a lot better

 # 2023-9-14 Thu